 It was designed as a twin-seat aircraft that would be capable of reaching a maximum speed of 580 mph and have a strike radius of nearly 500 miles.
 As a flying-wing design, the A-12 Avenger II featured a relatively small fuselage and minimal tail surface, which significantly reduced drag.
 The basic version was also developed to operate as an anti-ship and close air support aircraft.
 Initially, the Navy sought to acquire around 620 of the A-12s, while the United States Marine Corps wanted an additional 238 aircraft and the Air Force even considered purchasing another 400 to replace its aging F-111 Aardvarks.

-If the total of 1,258 aircraft had been built, the Avenger II would have the United States military’s most plentiful aircraft after the Army’s fleet of UH-60 Black Hawk helicopters.
+If the total 1,258 aircraft had been built, then the Avenger II would have the United States military’s most plentiful aircraft after the Army’s fleet of UH-60 Black Hawk helicopters.

 An A Not F

 Intended to serve aboard carriers, the flying wing wasn’t large in size—just slightly over 37 feet long with a wingspan that was only about 70 feet.
 That would have enabled two of the aircraft to still sit side-by-side on adjacent catapults on a carrier flight deck.
 Its sharp triangular shape earned the A-12 the nickname “the flying Dorito.”

 While it could fly faster and further than the aircraft it was meant to replace, the compact size of the flying wing A-12 meant that it could only carry around 5,150 pounds of internal ordnance—a far cry from the 18,000 pounds carried by the Intruder.
 Instead of packing a hard punch, the A-12 Avenger II was really meant to strike targets without warning rather than to blanket a target in a bomb run.